 Everyone likes playing games, and they too can even help with your driving.
 Let’s use poker as an example.
 It’s a very simple premise, which gets much more complex strategically as you delve deeper into the game.

-Decision making is a huge part of poker, and making the most profitable decision based on card holdings is what will make you a profitable player in the long run.
+Decision-making is a huge part of poker, and making the most profitable decision based on card holdings is what will make you a profitable player in the long run.

 Improving your decision making will undoubtedly benefit your poker, but will also help your driving as well.
-If you get into the habit of making the best possible decision based on information you have in games, you can transfer this and use the same process while driving.
+If you get into the habit of making the best possible decision based on the information you have in games, you can transfer this and use the same process while driving.